arondadi/cairn-is/first-edition/cairn-srd.md

 </details>

 ### Healing
 Resting for a few moments and having a drink of water restores lost HP but leaves the party exposed.
-Ability loss (see **Critical Damage**) can usually be restored with a week's rest facilitated by a healer or other appropriate source of expertise.
+Ability loss (see **Critical skaði**) can usually be restored with a week's rest facilitated by a healer or other appropriate source of expertise.
 Some of these services are free, while magical or more expedient means of recovery may come at a cost.

 ### Deprivation & Fatigue
 A PC **deprived** of a crucial need (such as food or rest) is unable to recover HP or ability scores.
 Anyone deprived for more than a day adds **Fatigue** to their inventory, one for each day.
 Each Fatigue occupies one slot and lasts until they are able to recuperate (such as a full night's rest in a safe spot).
 PCs can also gain Fatigue by **casting spells** or through events in the fiction.

 ### Armor
-Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
+Before calculating skaði to HP, subtract the target's **Armor** value from the result of skaði rolls.
 Shields and similar armor provide a bonus defense (e.g. +1 Armor), but only while the item is held or worn.
 No one can have more than 3 Armor.
 Shields, gauntlets, and helms may provide additional benefits according to their use.